Inglo-Games/StoneflowerHarvest/README.md

  >
  > Chain | Destruction | Harvest

-All code and assets are created by myself and are free to use under the GNU license, with the following exceptions:
+All code and assets are created by myself and are free to use under the MIT license, with the following exceptions:

   Jugger Rock font by [Iconian Fonts](https://www.iconian.com) Stone Hinge font by [Typadelic](https://www.fontspace.com/typadelic)